-This should be carried out by a specialist who will base the valuation on the statutory criteria.
-Your surveyor will provide you with a 'best case' figure (lowest amount you could expect) and a 'worst case' figure.
+This should be carried out by a specialist surveyor who will base the valuation on the statutory criteria.

+Your surveyor will provide you with the "best case" figure (lowest amount you could expect) and a "worst case" figure.

 The amount payable is referred to as a premium.
-Your surveyor will also advise you as to the figure to offer in your statutory notice.
+Your surveyor will also advise you as to the figure to offer in your statatory notice.
+We can put you in touch with someone suitably qualified.

+Set up a Company

+Apply to have a company incorporate which is set up for the purposes of the freehold purchase.
+We can organise this for you.

+Enter into a Participation Agreement

+You will need a participation agreement drawn up for all participants to sign which binds them to the transaction and prevents anyone pulling out later on, which could have costs implications for the remaining participants or worse, result in the claim failing due to lack of participation.
+We can also prepare this document as part of the process

-Serve an Enfranchisement Notice on Your Freeholder
+Serve an Enfranchisement Notice on your Freeholder

-Serving a notice activates the freehold purchase procedure - and in it you will propose an offer price for the enfranchisement premium.
-You will be liable for the reasonable legal and valuation costs of your freeholder from the date that you serve this notice.
-We recommend that you instruct solicitors to serve this notice for you (in fact we can assist you from the early stages and assist you in locating and instructing a suitably specialist surveyor).
+Serving a notice activates the freehold purchase procedure - and in it you will propose an offer price for the enfranchisement premium and also set out the extent of the property which you intend to claim.

+You will be liable for the reasonable legal and valuation costs of your freeholder from the date that you serve this notice, we recommend that you instruct solicitors to serve this notice for you (in fact we can assist you from the early stages and assist you in locating a suitably specialist surveyor).

 Serving an invalid notice can be fatal to your enfranchisement.
 We can also protect your rights by registering the notice at the Land Registry.

-Your freeholder has a period of at least 2 months in which to respond to your notice by way of a counter notice.
+Your freeholder has a period of at least 2 months in which to respond to your notice by way of counter notice.